kevinmatthes/aeruginous-rs/README.md

 >
 > You should have received a copy of the GNU General Public License
 > along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Meaning of the Name

+When searching a name for this project, one main requirement was to reflect both the purpose of tracking time as well as the coding language this CLI is written in, Rust.
+The adjective *aeruginous* fulfills both criterions as it means that the described noun has patina, a special form of rust which appears after a certain period of time has passed.

 <!----------------------------------------------------------------------------->